 The Best Golfing Spots in East Lothian

-So - what are the best golf courses East Lothian?
+What are the best courses for golf in East Lothian?

 Muirfield

-Probably the most famous on Scotland’s Golf Coast, but also one of the hardest to be allowed to play on, Muirfield is a links course of golfing legend.
-Muirfield has hosted The Open Championship sixteen times, most recently in 2013 when Phil Mickelson lifted the trophy.
-Other Open winners at Muirfield include Nick Faldo in 1987 and 1992.
+Home to The Honourable Company of Edinburgh Golfers, Muirfield is one of the most prestigious, challenging and best golf courses in Scotland, if not the world.
+It has hosted The Open Championship 16 times and is a must-play for serious golfers.
+One of the hardest to be allowed to play on, Muirfield is a links course of golfing legend.
+Open winners at Muirfield include Nick Faldo in 1987 and 1992.
 Muirfield hosted the first of its sixteen Opens in 1892 and was the first Open to be played over 72 holes.
+Allocated visitor tee times book up well over a year in advance and the green fees are expensive

 North Berwick West Links

-The East Lothian coastline is home to some wonderfully scenic links golf courses, including the West Links at North Berwick Golf Club, where golfers can enjoy amazing views across the Firth of Forth and Bass Rock.
+The East Lothian coastline is home to some wonderfully scenic links golf courses, One of the oldest golf courses in the world, dating back to 1832, at the West Links at North Berwick Golf Club, golfers can enjoy amazing views across the Firth of Forth and Bass Rock.
 The first green overlooks the beach.
 West Links is home to the famous "Redan" hole, a short par 3, hole number 15, that has been copied all over the world.
 A Redan typically ranges from 180-215 yards and features a 45-degree right-to-left oriented green protected by a deep bunker along the left side.
 Redan means “fortress” or “guarding parapet” and the term is now synonymous with golf courses worldwide.

 One of the best holes at North Berwick West Links is Par 4 Hole 13, known locally as “Pit”.
 An ancient three-foot-high stone wall runs the length of the green, obscuring the putting surface and, paired with the gorse-covered sand dune on the other side, forms a narrow punchbowl—that is, the “Pit.”